FriendlyCaptcha/friendly-pow/README.md

 (In the future) the user could add their own data to the puzzle and later verify these values are as expected.

 ### Signature
-The puzzle buffer is signed by the FriendlyCaptcha servers using an `app_secret` value.
-FriendlyCaptcha and the user's server that wants to verify the solutions share a common `app_secret`.
-The puzzle buffer's first 16 bytes are the [`HMAC-256-128`](https://tools.ietf.org/html/draft-ietf-ipsec-ciph-sha-256-01) of `(app_secret, puzzle_buffer_excluding_first_16_bytes)` with the buffer base64 encoded.
+The puzzle buffer is signed by the FriendlyCaptcha servers using a *signing secret*.
+The puzzle buffer's first 16 bytes are the [`HMAC-256-128`](https://tools.ietf.org/html/draft-ietf-ipsec-ciph-sha-256-01) of `(app_secret, puzzle_buffer)` with the buffer base64 encoded.

 This signature is sent over the wire hex encoded.